Data Strategy

 Terms of reference for data governance councils, including membership, meeting cadence, decision authority, and escalation procedures.

-A phased plan for evolving from the current organisational state to the target operating model, with change management activities at each stage.
+A phased plan for evolving from the current organizational state to the target operating model, with change management activities at each stage.

 Discuss an Operating Model DesignRegional framework alignment